 Furthermore, Huawei has also announced that their Hongmeng system will be open-sourced for memory 128MB-4GB terminal devices in April 2021 and will be open-sourced for all devices above 4GB after October 2021.
 By 2021, Huawei smartphones will be fully upgraded to support Hongmeng OS 2.0.

-With the new listed devices and the open-source Hongmeng system, Huawei will get a step closer to their dream of full-scenario distributed operating system for the future.
+With the new listed devices and the open-source Hongmeng system, Huawei will get a step closer to their dream of a full-scenario distributed operating system for the future.